rauc/rauc/docs/integration.rst

 .. note::
-  As the example shows, you must also specify some useful default variables the state driver will load in case of uninitialized backend storage
+  As the example shows, you must also specify some useful default variables the state driver will load in case of uninitialized backend storage.

 Additionally one single variable for storing information about the last chosen boot target is required::